A Robust Deep Learning Framework for Bangla License Plate Recognition Using YOLO and Vision-Language OCR: Abstract

 \section{Abstract}

 An Automatic License Plate Recognition (ALPR) system constitutes a crucial element in an intelligent traffic management system.
 However, the detection of Bangla license plates remains challenging because of the complicated character scheme and uneven layouts.
-This paper presents a robust Bangla License Plate Recognition system that integrates a deep learning–based object detection model for license plate localization with Optical Character Recognition for text extraction.
+This paper presents a robust Bangla License Plate Recognition system that integrates a deep learning–based object detection model for license plate localization with Optical Character Recognition (OCR) for text extraction.
 Multiple object detection architectures, including U-Net and several YOLO (You Only Look Once) variants, are compared for license plate localization.
-This study proposes a novel two-stage adaptive training strategy built upon the YOLOv8 architecture to improve localization performance.
-The proposed approach outperforms the established models, achieving an accuracy of 97.83\% and an Intersection over Union (IoU) of 91.3\%.
-The text recognition problem is phrased as a sequence generation problem with a VisionEncoderDecoder architecture, with a combination of encoder-decoders evaluated.
-It was demonstrated that the ViT + BanglaBERT model gives better results at the character level, with a Character Error Rate of 0.1323 and Word Error Rate of 0.1068.
-The proposed system also shows a consistent performance when tested on an external dataset that has been curated for this study purpose.
-The dataset offers completely different environment and lighting conditions compared to the training sample, indicating the robustness of the proposed framework.
+A key contribution includes a novel two-stage adaptive training strategy for YOLOv8, incorporating phase-aware augmentation and progressive layer unfreezing to improve robustness under real-world variations.
+Extensive experiments show that the proposed approach achieves 97.83\% accuracy and 91.3\% IoU, outperforming multiple YOLO variants.
+Additionally, a VisionEncoderDecoder-based OCR framework with BanglaBERT achieves superior character-level performance (CER 0.1323).
+The proposed system also shows a consistent performance when tested on an external dataset that has been curated for this study purpose, highlighting its practical applicability.
+The dataset offers completely different environment and lighting conditions compared to the training sample.
 Overall, our proposed system provides a robust and reliable solution for Bangla license plate recognition and performs effectively across diverse real-world scenarios, including variations in lighting, noise, and plate styles.
 These strengths make it well suited for deployment in intelligent transportation applications such as automated law enforcement and access control.